 The gun accidentally went off and shot Gage Meche in the abdomen.
 He was subsequently rushed to Lafayette General Hospital with serious injuries.
 After undergoing surgery, he was transferred to a Pediatric ICU, where he is being monitored.

 Mancuso specified that the student who brought the gun to Moss Bluff Elementary and the first-grader, who picked up the gun, will not face any criminal charges as a result of their age.
 Once an investigation is complete, the District Attorney’s Office will determine if the parents of the student, who brought the gun to school, will be charged.

-“I’m a pro-gun advocate,” Mancuso said in a statement.
-And I believe in the second amendment that allows us to possess and carry firearms, however, I also believe that it is our responsibility as gun owners to keep our guns locked and out of the reach of children.”
+“I’m a pro-gun advocate, and I believe in the second amendment that allows us to possess and carry firearms, however, I also believe that it is our responsibility as gun owners to keep our guns locked and out of the reach of children.”